Inventory

 Demand Forecasting

-The process of predicting future customer demand to help businesses manage inventory levels and prevent stockouts or overstocking.
+The process of predicting future customer demand helps businesses manage inventory levels and prevent stockouts or overstocking.

 Dependent Demand

-Demand for components or raw materials that is based on the demand for finished goods, such as parts needed for manufacturing a product.
+Demand for components or raw materials is based on the demand for finished goods, such as parts needed for manufacturing a product.
+Read more

 Direct Materials